Azure-Samples/ms-identity-python-django-tutorial/README.md

 1. Update your **Azure AD App Registration**'s redirect URIs from the **Azure Portal**, in order to include the redirect URI of your deployed Django application.
 1. Complete your app deployment settings.

-### Step 1: Prepare the web app for secure deployment (optional)
+### Step 1: Prepare the web app for deployment

+1. (optional) If you plan on interacting with the production Django database from your local machine, you must install postgres dependencies.
+Go to the requirements.txt file.
+If you are running on Windows, uncomment the `psycopg2` dependency.
+If you are running on Mac, uncomment `psycopg2-binary` dependency.
-To deploy your app more securely, you must omit any secrets from the aad.config.json and Sample/settings.py file and import them securely into your app.
+2. (optional) To deploy your app more securely, you must omit any secrets from the aad.config.json and Sample/settings.py file and import them securely into your app.
-You **may skip the rest of this section** and proceed to [Step 2: Deploy the web app](#step-2-deploy-the-web-app) if you are doing a test deployment with a development Azure Active Directory App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.
+You **may skip the rest of this section** and proceed to [Step 2: Prepare the app service and database](#step-2-prepare-the-app-service-and-database) if you are doing a test deployment with a development Azure Active Directory App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.

 <details>